contiamo/operational-ui/.github/PULL_REQUEST_TEMPLATE.md

 Tester 1

-- [ ] The Netlify build is working
+- [ ] Things look good on the demo.
   <!-- Put here everything that the reviewer 1 should test to be sure that everything is working properly -->

 Tester 2

-- [ ] The Netlify build is working
+- [ ] Things look good on the demo.
   <!-- Put here everything that the reviewer 2 should test to be sure that everything is working properly -->